The so-called Christmas Bombings in 1972 brought the North Vietnamese back to the negotiating table, but at a high cost.

 The Paris Peace Accords were signed in January 1973.
 By April all 591 of America’s known POWs were released.
 That August, with the Paris agreements seemingly being honored by Hanoi, the B-52s flew their last combat mission, and Operation Arc Light was terminated.
 For the Americans, the Vietnam War was finally over.

 Robert O. Harder flew 145 combat missions in Vietnam as a B-52D navigator-bombardier.
-For further reading, see his book Flying From the Black Hole: The B-52 Navigator-Bombardiers of Vietnam (Naval Institute Press will release a new edition in March); The 11 Days of Christmas, by Marshall Michel; and Boeing B-52, by Walter J. Boyne.
+For further reading, see his book Flying From the Black Hole: The B-52 Navigator-Bombardiers of Vietnam; The 11 Days of Christmas, by Marshall Michel; and Boeing B-52, by Walter J. Boyne.
 An online cockpit audiotape offers a ringside seat to the December 26 raid.
 Go to YouTube and search “B-52 Over Hanoi” for five separate links.